-A particular, but up to date, application of the proposed method deals with decryption communication; the objective is to recover a message imbedded in a signal generated by a dynamical nonlinear system.
-As future works, we aim to construct multimodel and associated multiobserver to ensure a chaotic time evolution of the system in such a way that the decryption of the transmitted signal will impossible without knowing the model.
+A particular application of the proposed method deals with decryption communication; the objective is to recover a message imbedded in a signal generated by a dynamical nonlinear system.
+As future works, we aim to construct multiple model and associated multiple observer to ensure a chaotic time evolution of the system in such a way that the decryption of the transmitted signal will be impossible without knowing the model.